Megan Shackleton

 Megan’s story:

+Megan’s sporting ambitions were originally focused on competing in the Olympics as a swimmer until she fractured her spine in a machinery–related accident which left her in a wheelchair at the age of nine.
 Although she returned to the pool after her accident, winning medals in National Championships, she started playing table tennis at the age of 12 at a Playground to Podium event in Leeds and the sport provided her with the new challenge that she was looking for.

 “I had swum competitively from the age of five and played tennis,” she says, “so I’ve always enjoyed sport.
 I met a table tennis coach Shaun Alvey at the Playground to Podium event and he persuaded me to come along to his club Albert Premier TTC regularly and I soon fell in love with the sport.”

-In 2016 Megan took medals in Italy and Romania and although not part of the ParalympicsGB squad that went to Rio she gained a lot of experience from watching the other players preparing for a Paralympic Games.
+She made her major championship debut in the European Championships in Denmark in 2015 where she took a bronze medal in the women's class 4-5 team event with Sue Gilroy and although not part of the ParalympicsGB squad that went to Rio 2016 she gained a lot of experience from watching the other players preparing for a Paralympic Games.

-Having achieved automatic qualification for Tokyo Megan made her Paralympic debut in 2021 and in the women’s class 4 singles was unlucky to be drawn in a group with the two-time Paralympic and World champion Zhou Ying from China and the World number 12 from India Bhavina Hasmukhbhai Patel who both went on to contest the final.
-However, in the women’s class 4-5 team event she played a superb match to beat the class 5 World number two Khetam Abuawad 3-1 as she and Sue Bailey beat Jordan 2-1 to secure a bronze medal.
+The following year Megan and Sue Gilroy took bronze in the World Team Championships in Slovakia and later in the year Megan reached the quarterfinals of the women’s class 4-5 singles, losing to the World number one and Paralympic champion Borislava Peric-Rankovic from Serbia.
+She reached the quarterfinals at the World Championships in 2018 and in 2019 she broke into the top ten in her class for the first time.
+Having achieved automatic qualification for Tokyo Megan made her Paralympic debut in 2021 and in the women’s class 4 singles she was unlucky to be drawn in a group with the two-time Paralympic and World champion Zhou Ying from China and the World number 12 from India Bhavina Hasmukhbhai Patel who both went on to contest the final.
+However, in the women’s class 4-5 team event she played a superb match to beat the class 5 World number two Khetam Abuawad 3-1 as she and Sue Bailey (Gilroy) beat Jordan 2-1 to secure a bronze medal.

-“Coming back from what I felt was a slightly disappointing singles where I’d like to have progressed a bit further,” said Megan, “I just brought all those feelings into the team event.
-I felt that I managed to play a better level and I’m really pushing some of the top guys now so to take a medal at my first Games is an incredible feeling.
+“Coming back from what I felt was a slightly disappointing singles where I’d like to have progressed a bit further,” said Megan, “I felt that I managed to play a better level in the team event and I’m really pushing some of the top guys now so to take a medal at my first Games is an incredible feeling.
 I’ve imagined myself on the podium and representing GB at the Paralympics since I was very young so to finally make that dream a reality is a surreal feeling.”

 2023 Results: